 - How do I convert Bitcoin to cash?

 - Can I convert Bitcoin to PayPal?

 Can You Turn Bitcoin Into Cash?

-In short, yes!
-It is possible to convert bitcoin (BTC) into hard cash, or fiat, money.
-But before we get into our guide for exchanging bitcoin for cash or converting bitcoin into PayPal, let’s establish some background knowledge first.
+It is possible to convert BTC into hard money, or fiat, money.
+But before we get into our guide for exchanging BTC for fiat money or converting BTC into PayPal, let’s establish some background knowledge first.

 What is Bitcoin?

-Bitcoin transactions are recorded in a Blockchain; basically, a ledger for all transactions ever completed using bitcoin.
-Just like fiat monetary systems, bitcoin’s value depends on Bitcoin users collectively accepting that Bitcoin has value in the real world.
+Just like fiat monetary systems, its value depends on users collectively accepting that BTC has value in the real world.

 You can find a comprehensive cryptocurrency primer here.

 It might be valued against traditional currencies like the US dollar, but there are several significant differences BTC users must account for when investing.